Social Science Major

 - Courses: If applicable, methods requirements are stated in individual course outlines under the heading ‘prerequisites’.

 - Thesis: Each Social Science thesis requires a level 2 methodology course (see below).
 Contact the fellow about exceptions.
-E.g. if a student with an interdepartmental major has already taken the SCI methodology course UCACCSTA21, discuss if it can replace the courses below.
+E.g. if a student with an interdomain major has already taken the SCI methodology course UCACCSTA21, discuss if it can replace the courses below, and ask the exam board for approval.

 - Psychology: UCACCMET22 or UCACCMET23